oils-for-unix/oils/doc/ysh-tour.md

    - I/O: pipelines, builtins like `read`
    - control flow: `if`, `for`
    - abstraction: `proc`
-3. **Expressions** on typed data are borrowed from Python, with some JavaScript influence.
+3. **Expressions** on typed data are borrowed from Python, with influence from
+   JavaScript:
    - Lists: `['ale', 'bean']` or `:| ale bean |`
    - Dicts: `{name: 'bob', age: 42}`
    - Functions: `split('ale bean')` and `join(['pea', 'nut'])`